 Bari's award-winning feature documentary Daughters of Wisdom (2007), about the exceptional women of Kala Rongo Monastery in rural Tibet, was released theatrically in 2008.
-She also created Nangchen Shorts (2011), a collection of short films about life in rural Tibet - Ritual Objects, Water and Tsampa.
+She also created Nangchen Shorts (2011), a triptych of short films - Ritual Objects, Water and Tsampa - about life in rural Tibet.
 In 2009, Bari directed the development trailer for The Strangest Town in Alaska for Cypress Films, about the people and peculiarities of Whittier, Alaska.
-She was also the Co-Producer/Co-Director (together with Phyllis Heller) of Mah-Jongg: The Tiles That Bind (1998).
+She was also the Co-Director (together with Phyllis Heller) of Mah-Jongg: The Tiles That Bind (1998).

-As a Producer, Bari collaborated with director Alexandra Shiva on Peabody Award-winning feature documentary How To Dance in Ohio about teenagers and young adults on the autism spectrum.
+In addition to her own work, Bari is the Co-Producer of Nancy Schwarzman's feature documentary Roll Red Roll that goes behind the headlines of a notorious high school sexual assault.
+It will have its World Premiere at the 2018 Tribeca Film Festival.
+She also collaborated with director Alexandra Shiva as the Producer of the Peabody Award-winning feature documentary How To Dance in Ohio about young adults on the autism spectrum.
 It had its World Premiere in Documentary Competition at the 2015 Sundance Film Festival, premiered on HBO in October 2015, and is now screening internationally.
 She also produced Lee Storey's award-winning feature documentary Smile 'Til It Hurts: The Up With People Story (2009) about that kitschy upbeat singing group.
 In 2012, she produced the shoots to create the video decor elements for Rocky: The Musical.
 In addition to producing, Bari applies her 20 years of broad experience in the documentary film world to consult filmmakers in need of guidance on all aspects of the filmmaking process.
 Click "Consulting Services" on the menu bar for more about her consulting work.

 As an Event Producer, Bari created high-profile special events for Delta Air Lines, The Merce Cunningham Dance Company, The NYU Downtown Hospital Debutante Cotillion and Christmas Ball, and the CUNY Graduate Center.
 She served as the Coordinator of the 1999 Classically Independent Film Festival Tour, Managing Director of the 1999 IFP American Independents in Berlin Program, Hospitality Director of the 1996 and 1997 Hamptons International Film Festival, Managing Director of the 1997 New York Women's Film Festival, and the Curator/Programmer of the 1997 Moonworks Short Film Program.
 She was a Juror for the 2002 Columbia University Student Film Awards and the 2000 Student Academy Awards.